 The U.S. Geological Survey confirms a 4.0 magnitude earthquake rattled North Texas Thursday evening.

-The U.S. Geological Survey reports a magnitude-2.3 earthquake Wednesday afternoon in Irving.
+The U.S. Geological Survey reports a 2.7-magnitude earthquake rattled North Texas Monday.

 The USGS confirms two earthquakes rattled North Texas on Sunday.

 Just as new scientific reports are reinforcing links between fracking and earthquakes, Texas legislators are moving to limit cities’ control over oil and gas drilling in their communities.

 More than a dozen areas in the United States have been shaken in recent years by small earthquakes triggered by oil and gas drilling, a government report released Thursday found.